 In order to ensure mutual protection, staff/volunteers/interns/artists will be made familiar with The Docks Protection Policy and Procedures, Code of Behaviour and Health and Safety guidelines in relation to participation in children and young people’s activities.

 We are committed to providing a safe environment for children and young people.
 Children’s welfare and safety is our top priority.
-We comply with Children First: National Guidelines for Child Protection and Welfare.
+We comply with Children First Act 2015, and the Children First: National Guidance, and Tusla’s Child Safeguarding: A Guide for Policy, Procedure and Practice.
 To help us achieve this, we have a Child Protection Policy and Procedures which guide our work.
 We have: